Contributed Post

 Networking.

 Networking is an essential step to becoming a successful farmer.
-It’s the old fashioned way of advertising a business, but it still has a lot of relevance in the agricultural world.
+It’s the old-fashioned way of advertising a business, but it still has a lot of relevance in the agricultural world.
 The farming community is all about connections between people, as mentioned at the end of the previous point.
 You need to make connections with local farmers, suppliers, stores, and individuals who might buy your goods.
 Make sure you set up stalls at any markets in your area so that can start to gain brand recognition and build connections with members of your community.
+Additionally, consider leveraging solutions like AQM Connect – The new farm management subscription service from AQM designed to support farmers with the challenges they face every day.
+Such technologies provide a means to stay updated with new innovations in livestock farming while offering a way to connect with other farmers and industry professionals.
 You can’t expect to gain customers if people don’t know that your farm exists.
 You have to proactively seek out your target market, suppliers, and any other people or businesses that can contribute to the operational chain of your farm.

 Marketing your farm online.